bahrunnur/InfoKelas/README.md

     	export IK_IN_DEVELOPMENT=yes

 - Create a database that has name `info_kelas_db` or you can create with anything else name and edit the configuration in `config.py`.
+And, provision your local database

+        python scripts/db_provision.py

 - Start the app.